 A total of 10, 491 election-related news stories of the aforementioned media were monitored during the election monitoring period.
 Of them 132 news items had considered the gender aspect of the election process in their reporting.
 Of these, 828 of these news reports were published by the online media.
 Five of them or 0.60 per cent of the news reports included gender issues.
 Similarly, of the 6,167 news reports published in the print media, 78 or 1.26 per cent news reports included gender issues.
-Likewise, 41 of the total 2,094 (2.24 per,cent) news reports in
+Likewise, 41 of the total 2,094 (2.24 per,cent) news reports in the radio and FM stations and seven of the total 1,402 (0.5 per cent) news reports on television included gender issues.

-13. CLASSIFICATION OF THE MONITORING PERIOD FOR ANALYTICAL PURPOSES

-- i) News reports monitored before election

-- ii) News reports monitored during election

-- iii) News reports monitored after election
+13. CLASSIFICATION OF THE MONITORING PERIOD FOR ANALYTICAL PURPOSES i) News reports monitored before election ii) News reports monitored during election iii) News reports monitored after election